pandas-dev/pandas/doc/source/basics.rst

 .. _basics.cast:

-You can use the ``astype`` method to explicity convert dtypes from one to another.
+You can use the ``astype`` method to explicitly convert dtypes from one to another.
 These will by default return a copy, even if the dtype was unchanged (pass ``copy=False`` to change this behavior).
 In addition, they will raise an exception if the astype operation is invalid.